smirarab/ASTRAL/astral-tutorial-template.md

 There are [many more tools](http://en.wikipedia.org/wiki/List_of_phylogenetic_tree_visualization_software).

 For this tutorial, let's use the online viewer (EvolView) or any other tool you can manage to download and install.
 Using either of these applications open the `test_data/song_mammals.tre` file.
 We will explore various tree viewing options.
 Importantly, we will reroot the tree at the correct node, which is always necessary, since the rooting of the ASTRAL trees is arbitrary and meaningless.

+There have been some reports that FigTree and some other tools sometimes have difficulty opening ASTRAL trees.
+This is likely because ASTRAL does not generate terminal branch lengths.
+In the case of FigTree, opening the three two or three times in a row often works (who knows why!).
+In other tools, you may have to add an arbitrary branch length to each branch.
+[This script](https://github.com/smirarab/global/blob/master/src/mirphyl/utils/add-bl.py) may be of help.

 #### Branch length and support

 ASTRAL measures branch length in coalescent units and also has a fast way of measuring support without a need for bootstrapping.
-The algorithms to compute branch lengths and support and the meaning of support outputted is further described in [the paper mentioned above](http://mbe.oxfordjournals.org/content/early/2016/05/12/molbev.msw079.short?rss=1).
+The algorithms to compute branch lengths and support and the meaning of support outputted is further described in [this paper](http://mbe.oxfordjournals.org/content/early/2016/05/12/molbev.msw079.short?rss=1).
 We will return to these in later sections.
 Some points have to be emphasized:

 * ASTRAL only estimates branch lengths for internal branches and not terminal branches.